kloudworkshop/kloudworkshop.github.io/index.md

 layout: home
 ---

-Hyperlinks to each case study is listed below.
+The hyperlinks to each case study is listed below.

 ## Case Studies